 This paper is structured as follows.
 Sections 2 and 3 contain preliminary knowledge of the paper, the latter section presented as a summary of the template iteration theory in [Mej15, Sect.
 3 and 4].
-Additionally, we discuss in Section 3 isomorphisms of template iterations.
 Section 4 defines Shelah's templates and explains those features, which are useful for our isomorphism-of-names arguments in the context of template iterations with non-definable posets.
-In Section 5 we develop the preservation theory for iterations along Shelah's templates.
+In Section 5, we prove Theorem 5.6.
 Section 6 is devoted to the proof of the Main Theorem and Section 7 contains some open questions.